LivelyIE/web/tasks/markdown/T_HowMuchCanBorrow.md

 ## Consider a Mortgage Broker

-If you feel like you could use a helping hand with your mortgage application then a mortgage broker is a professional with a deep understanding of the process who will make the process easier for you.
+If you feel like you could use a helping hand with your mortgage application then talking to mortgage broker with a deep understanding of the process could make the process easier for you.
 Choose from one of the brokers in the Lively app to make your application quicker and save thousands by finding the best rate for you.